alanszp/kb-technology/guides/protractor.md

 - It gives you the ability to **run js scripts on the browser**
 - It's API is **built upon promises**, so testing the asynchronous is simple.

+### How does a Protrator spec flow looks like?

+Protractor makes calls through the WebDriver API (wrapped inside the browser variable), that hit the selenium server, which controls the browser under test and make the magic happen

+### How do Protractor automatically handles the asynchronic nature of browser interactions on tests?

+**All WebDriver API calls** (and thus, protractor calls) **return promises** instead of actual values.

+An important point to understand is that although **protractor can be configured to be used with mocha**, by default it uses a **modified version of jasmine**.
+It modifies jasmine's `expect` method to perform assertions only after WebDriver promises have fullfilled, so the developer doesn't have to worry about calling `done()`.
+Thats why if you take some sample spec from the web defined using default modified jasmine and you **change to mocha**, you will have to **handle asynchronicity yourself** (ie: by using chai-as-promised).

+### Recommendations when using Protractor

+- Use the <a href="https://github.com/angular/protractor/blob/master/docs/getting-started.md#organizing-real-tests-page-objects" target="_blank">Page Objects</a> pattern
+- Use default jasmine implementation, or <a href="https://github.com/angular/protractor/blob/master/docs/using-mocha.md" target="_blank"> mocha with chai-as-promised</a>

 Recommended articles:
   - <a href="http://www.ng-newsletter.com/posts/practical-protractor.html" target="_blank">NG-NEWSLETTER Practical Protractor</a>.
+  - <a href="https://github.com/angular/protractor/blob/master/docs/getting-started.md" target="_blank">Official Protractor Getting Started Guide</a>.